Understanding private mortgage insurance

 Refinancing to eliminate MIP

-If you have an FHA loan and want to say goodbye to mortgage insurance premiums for good, you may want to refinance to a different loan type.
+If you have an FHA loan and want to avoid mortgage insurance premiums, you may want to refinance to a different loan type.
 You can test the refinance waters and run through different rate and term scenarios using our Refinance Calculator.
+Keep in mind that when you refinance, you’ll need to pay closing costs, which can be between 2–6% of the loan amount.

 If your home has appreciated in value due to market conditions or big renovations, you might have more home equity than you think.
-You can ask your lender for a new appraisal of your home’s worth for a few hundred bucks.
+You can request a new appraisal of your home from your lender.
 They’ll compare your remaining loan balance to the home’s appraised value to determine how much equity you have.
-Depending on how long you’ve been in the home, you may need to reach 25% equity to cancel PMI.
+Depending on how long you’ve been in the home, you may need to reach 25% estimated equity to cancel PMI.

 Comparing mortgage insurance options